grimfiendish/PiMe/README.md

 * "EmeraldPowerInfusion" Addon - I added this guy's "show the icon" concept to PiMe.
 Thanks Nyxxis!
 Check his addon out here: https://github.com/NyxxisTW/EmeraldPowerInfusion/
 * "PIBuddy" Addon - I added the wording of "buddy" from seeing this addon's existence.
 It's a Retail WoW addon so I didn't look at it closely, but I'm sure it's amazing.
 Check it out if you're on Retail WoW. https://github.com/rljohn/pibuddy
 * My PI "Buddies" Nagma and Ribbons.
 Thanks for bein' awesome.
-Thanks to Ribbons for helping me vet this addon.
+Thanks to Ribbons for alpha testing this addon.
+* To Maegi who sent me his button code from his "EternalDarkness" addon.
-* Thanks to `<Pest Control>` and `<threat>` on Everlook for a really fun 2023.
+* Thanks to `<Pest Control>` and `<threat>` on Everlook for a really fun 2023-4.
 * Thanks to `<Fists of Niall>` and `<Blue Mountain>` on Arthas for a really fun 2005-6.